DefinitelyNotEthan/Q4/README.md

 P is the orbital period (in earth years), and a is the distance of a body in orbit from its star! https://people.astro.umass.edu/~weinberg/a114/handouts/concept1.pdf

-WEEK OF 4/22
- check my math and my unit conversions
+UPDATE: I'm now working on a calculator for Hubble's law, which states v=H{0} * D WEEK OF 4/22 check my math and my unit conversions
  (if I have time I'll move on to work for the next week)